pojntfx/pojde/README.md

 ### Native Installation On An Existing Alpine Linux Installation

 While using the virtualized system is the preferred method due to it creating reproducable and easily distributable installations, it is also possible to set up a native installation.
+Run the commands below as root.

 1. Run `mkdir -p /etc/theia` to create the configuration directory
 2. Run `curl -o /etc/theia/packages.txt https://raw.githubusercontent.com/pojntfx/felicitas-pojtingers-theia/master/packages.txt` to download the list of the required packages